mzahana/indoor-nav-at-risclab/image_live_stream_from_odroid_to_matlab.md

 * Look at the `testScript.m` file to see how you can use the *ImgStream* class to establish the connection, and receive image data.

 ### On Windows
 * Make sure that you install OpenCV 2.4.13 on your Windows.
-Follow [this video](https://www.youtube.com/watch?v=tHX3MLzwF6Q)
+Follow [this video](https://www.youtube.com/watch?v=tHX3MLzwF6Q).
+It is assumed that you installed the opencv folder in `C:\`
 * Make sure that your MATLAB is associated with compiler
 * In MATLAB, run the setup.m file.